Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 1. Before going to bed, be sure to ventilate the bedroom.

-2. Maintain a comfortable room temperature.
+2. Ensure a comfortable room temperature.

-4. Change underwear daily.
+4. Change your underwear daily.

-5. Take a shower in the morning and evening.
+5. Take a shower morning and evening.

 Folk remedies